kubernetesvillage/terraform-eks/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the GPL.
 See the LICENSE file for details.